About

 Celia Costas, Trustee

-Ms. Costas’ father, Procope S. Costas (1902-1974), was a professor of Classics at Brooklyn College from 1958 to 1973.
-In his memory, Celia sponsors an annual awards ceremony and lecture series in the Classics Department.
+Costas’ father, Procope S. Costas (1902–74), was a professor of classics at Brooklyn College from 1958 to 1973.
+In his memory, she sponsors an annual awards ceremony and lecture series in the Classics Department.

 Irwin Federman ’56, Trustee

-Irwin Federman is a General Partner of U.S. Venture Partners, a 30-year-old Silicon Valley early- stage venture capital firm.
-Mr. Federman began his career as a CPA, having been awarded the Forbes Gold Medal for attaining the highest grade in California on his CPA exam.
+Irwin Federman is a general partner of U.S. Venture Partners, a 30-year-old Silicon Valley early-stage venture capital firm.
+Federman began his career as a CPA, having been awarded the Forbes Gold Medal for attaining the highest grade in California on his CPA exam.
 He worked in public accounting before becoming CFO of three successive startups, the last being Monolithic Memories (MMI).

-When MMI went into what was perceived to be a terminal spiral, Irwin was named President.
-The company prospered, went public in 1980 and in 1987 merged with AMD, of which Mr. Federman became Vice Chairman.
+When MMI went into what was perceived to be a terminal spiral, Federman was named president.
+The company prospered, went public in 1980, and in 1987 merged with AMD, of which Federman became vice chairman.

-Mr. Federman was also Chairman of the U.S. Semiconductor Industry Association, has served on the Board of Directors of the National Venture Capital Association and served two terms on the Dean’s Advisory Board of Santa Clara University’s Leavey School of Business.
+Federman was also chairman of the U.S. Semiconductor Industry Association, has served on the board of directors of the National Venture Capital Association, and served two terms on the Dean’s Advisory Board of Santa Clara University’s Leavey School of Business.

 Bernard H. Garil ’62, Trustee